Me!: Live performances, covers and usage in media

 On May 1, 2019, Swift and Urie opened the 2019 Billboard Music Awards with a performance of "Me!".
 On May 21, 2019, Swift and Urie performed the song at the finale of the sixteenth season of The Voice.
 Swift and Urie also performed the song on June 1, 2019, at the 2019 Wango Tango.
 She performed a solo version of the song at the finale of the fourteen season of Germany's Next Topmodel on May 23, on The Graham Norton Show in the United Kingdom, and at the eighth season of the French version of The Voice along with "Shake It Off" on May 25, 2019.
 On July 10, 2019, Swift performed the song at her headlining Amazon Prime Day concert along with "You Need to Calm Down" and a number of songs from her previous albums.

 She performed the song along with "You Need to Calm Down" and "Shake It Off" at a Good Morning America concert in Central Park on August 22.
 On September 9, Swift performed the song at the City of Lover one-off concert at L'Olympia in Paris, France.
 She released this live version on digital music platforms on May 17, 2020.
 On October 19, she performed the song at the We Can Survive charity concert in Los Angeles.
 She performed the song on the Sukkiri Morning Show in Tokyo, Japan on November 7, and the Alibaba Singles' Day Gala in Shanghai, China on November 10.
 On December 8, Swift performed the song at Capital FM's Jingle Bell Ball 2019 in London.
 On December 13, she performed the song at iHeartRadio Z100's Jingle Ball in New York City.

-Hours after the song's release, ABC and ESPN used the song for their intro for night 2 of the 2019 NFL Draft, a day after Swift broke the news of the song's release, in an interview with ABC's Robin Roberts.
-The song was also used in a commercial Swift filmed in partnership with Capital One in 2019 and in trailers for Pablo on CBeebies in 2020.
+Hours after the song's release, ABC and ESPN used the song for their intro for night 2 of the 2019 NFL draft, a day after Swift broke the news of the song's release, in an interview with ABC's Robin Roberts.
+The song was also used in a commercial Swift filmed in partnership with Capital One in 2019.
+The song was excluded from the set list for The Eras Tour, but was performed as a surprise song on the November 20, 2023 show in Rio de Janeiro.

+On May 29, 2019, American duo Niki and Gabi released a parody of "Me!" on YouTube.
 On June 28, 2021, a cover of "Me!" by Taiwanese singer Tzuyu, a member of South Korean girl group Twice, featuring Bang Chan of Stray Kids, was released.
 A 10-second teaser of the cover was posted to YouTube on June 22, 2021, which accumulated 1.7 million views in a day.